 Good afternoon, It’s the time of month again.
 Time to make a purchase.
-Clearly I need more U.S exposure as well as a position in technology.
+I need more U.S exposure as well as a position in technology for the dividend portfolio.
 The purchase of U.S tech stocks would as Ricky from Trailor Park Boys says – “Get 2 birds stoned at once” The problem we have as Canadian’s is our Canada vs the US Dollar.
 Currently 1 dollar Canadian equals .74 cents U.S. This got me thinking about the currencies so lets look at the history.

 Long Term Chart